The Budget Crunch – Some things to think about

-• Review Your Telephone Bills – if you can make it through all of the confusing content, run the numbers to ensure you are paying for what you need and are getting the best possible pricing.
+Review Your Telephone Bills – If you can make it through all of the confusing content, run the numbers to ensure you are paying for what you need and are getting the best possible pricing.
+Simple but effective.
+We have brought on new clients and have reviewed their phone bills and ended up saving them thousands of dollars a month.
+Worth the time!

-• Hardware maintenance – You definitely need this, but at what point does it make sense to stop it?
+Hardware maintenance – You definitely need this, but at what point does it make sense to stop it?
 As hardware ages, the manufacturer does not maintain parts and does not want to support it any longer.
-We have seen times when the annual maintenance was about the cost of a new server so where would you spend the money?
-For some networking hardware, it may be more cost effective to buy an extra device to sit on a shelf pre-configured and ready to go if ever needed rather than maintaining annual maintenance on all of the like equipment.
+We have seen times when the annual maintenance was about the cost of a new device!
+For some networking hardware, it may be more cost-effective to buy an extra device to sit on a shelf pre-configured and ready to go if ever needed rather than maintaining annual maintenance on all of the like equipment.

 John Ahlberg